1/3/12

 It may be that in two or three weeks Doyle will be able to return, for the first time this summer, to his gallery in Pine Point.
 He is being equipped with specially made shoes to compensate for the missing toes.
 You use your toes a great deal to balance yourself when you walk, something that's not obvious until you lose them.
 He hopes to get back in time to go out on the sidewalk for at least a couple weeks before the fall winds blow.
 He would also like to return to his teaching job at American International College, if possible.

 Of course there is no cure for diabetes, and Doyle's condition can only deteriorate or at best be temporarily maintained.
 It can't get any better, but he still intends to enjoy himself as best he can with whatever time he has left.
 So if you see him on the sidewalk in September, stop by and say hello.
 If nothing else it will be educational.
-You may think that you have problems, but when you understand what someone like Doyle the Twig Painter is facing, you may realize that you haven't got a fuckin clue what a problem is.
+You may think that you have problems, but when you understand what someone like Doyle the Twig Painter is facing, you may conclude that you haven't got a fuckin clue what a problem is.

 August 24, 2003